Student Worksheet: Understanding Customer Satisfaction

 - “My friends dragged me to see that new movie.
 I didn’t want to go!
 I thought it was going to be a stupid movie, but it turned out to be not too bad.”

-- “I got my old DVD player repaired as the picture always looked fuzzy.
+- “I got my old TV repaired the other day, as the picture always looked fuzzy.
 The firm fixed it in a few days and met their $100 quote.
-Now the DVD works fine.”
+Now the TV works fine.”

 - “I was really excited about going to see the concert, but the seats were right up the back and we were next to a bunch of loud and noisy people.”